 Cement Council of Texas - Sustainability

-How build and the materials we build with effect the quality of life of our communities.
-Chose energy efficiency, durability, and reduced carbon footprint with cement and concrete products.
+How we build and the materials we choose affect the quality of life in our communities.
+Choose energy efficiency, durability, and reduced carbon footprint with cement and concrete products.

 Sustainable Building with Cement-Based Products

 Sustainable development is essential for the long-term well-being of our communities and the planet.
 Choosing to build sustainably means you are able to offer protection to the environment and economic longevity.

 Building with Strength is Building a Stronger Community

 Concrete pavements and structures last much longer than other construction materials, which reduces the need for frequent repairs and replacement.
 This strength and durability allow communities and users the freedom to travel safely on roads and create long-lasting structures for weather and fire resistance.

 Using life-cycle cost analysis shows you the long-term economic benefit to your community because of the efficiency of resources used, resulting in cost savings for both public and private sector organizations.

 Building with concrete means strength and durability with fire resistance and safe shelter from severe weather.
 Concrete pavements are a more durable option when it comes to heavy vehicle traffic and provide better visibility during nighttime.
 Additionally, they can reduce vehicle stopping distances in harsh weather conditions and require fewer maintenance work zones throughout their lifespan.

 Sustainable building can help to reduce greenhouse gas emissions and other environmental impacts.
 It can also help to improve the efficiency of resource use, resulting in cost savings.
 What's more, sustainable infrastructure can help to create jobs and support economic development.
 Focus on sustainable building and you will help improve the quality of life for your community.